kawaicheung/naming-things/manuscript/01_Intro.md

 On the other hand, there's an immediate payoff to a codebase with good names.
 They are the first things a programmer sees when digging into new code.
 They make your code more approachable.
 You can change the name of something and instantly improve your codebase.

-This book is about how names can impact how well our code reads.
-This isn't a "styleguide".
+This book isn't a "styleguide".
 For instance, I'm not going to tell you that all strings have to be prefaced by `str` or `camelCase` is better than `kebab-case`.
-This is about adding meaning into the code you write, regardless of the languages, tools, or development environment you use.
+This book is about how names can influence how well our code reads--sometimes in surprising ways--regardless of the languages, tools, or development environment you use.